enruk/Productionplaner/README.md

  Some notes to the excel sheet you can find in the src foulder (src/test/java/planningalgorithm)
+- Because a picture says more than a thousand words, please see the ExplanationExcelSheet.png
   - the programm is made for k jobs with n operations
-  - operations are connected with their predecessor operaion to the jobs
+  - operations are connected with their predecessor operation to the jobs
-  - Every Operation needs a number
+  - Every Operation needs a number, sorted from top to bottom
-  - Programm is made for n operations and m machines (only practical limit)
+  - Programm is made for j jobs (j>0) each with n operations (n>0), executed on m machines (m>1)
   - predecessors must be given for every operation (except of cource for the starting operations)
   - starting operations get a "0"
-  - multiple jobs can be given, every operation only need its predecessors
+  - only permissible jobs are allowed (Please see the "Example for Permissible Assambly Priority Graphes.png")
   - if machine cant do an operation just put in a "0"